 15+ years of experience with OSX and Linux on both desktops and servers.
 Managed the purchase, configuration, installation and operation of a still growing 45 node Linux based computer cluster with 0.5 PB of storage to handle all computational needs of the Nijmegen Astrophysics department.

 Experience with collaborative (open source) development.
-Contributed the lombscargle routine to SciPy and the cubehelix colormap to matplotlib.
+Contributed the lombscargle routine to SciPy, the cubehelix colormap to matplotlib and custom exception translation to pybind11.
 Taught several short courses on Python for scientists and wrote an introductory tutorial on the topic that is now used by many people in multiple universities.
 Presented talks at international and national conferences, seminars and workgroup meetings.
 Published multiple papers in high-impact peer reviewed journals (3 first author, 10+ co-author, several more in preparation).

 Languages: Dutch (native), English (full professional proficiency), German (limited working proficiency).